 Trim Level Breakdown

 The entry-level Sport comes equipped with the 2.0-liter motor and the five-speed manual as standard in addition to cruise control, a four-speaker AM/FM/CD stereo with an AUX input, roof rails, 60/40 split rear seats and 16-inch steel wheels with hubcaps - notably, expected conveniences such as A/C, power windows and power locks are not included.
-However, the later two can be added with the Power Value Package, which also brings heated mirrors, body-color exterior trim and keyless entry.
+However, the latter two can be added with the Power Value Package, which also brings heated mirrors, body-color exterior trim and keyless entry.
 A/C and 17-inch alloy wheels are also optional.

 The Latitude adds all of the Sport's available features in addition to heated front seats, a leather-wrapped steering wheel with audio controls, a height-adjustable driver's seat and reclining rear seats.